isotopp/isotopp.github.io/content/posts/2020-10-07-an-unexpeced-pool-size-increase.md

 - a machine load going up by 2 from 1 to 3 (per thread problem, two queries?)
 - long running

 We have [seen this before]({{< ref "/content/posts/2019-11-18-a-blast-from-the-past.md" >}}), and we have seen it [a long time before that]({{< ref "/content/posts/2011-04-28-mysql-undo-log.md" >}}) as well.
-Let’s check the undo log size:
+Let’s check the undo-log size:

 ![](/uploads/2020/10/mysql-undo-log.png)

-*Undo Log shark fin perfectly co-inciding with the incident.*
+*Undo-Log shark fin perfectly co-inciding with the incident.*

-We observe a shark fin in the Undo Log size that perfectly matches the time span of the incident and the increased CPU time.
+We observe a shark fin in the Undo-Log size that perfectly matches the time span of the incident and the increased CPU time.

 ## We knew this is bad

-We know from [MySQL Transactions - the physical side]({{< ref "/content/posts/2020-07-27-mysql-transactions.md" >}}) what the Undo Log is and what it is being used for: It’s keeping old versions of a row so that a transaction can have a stable read view preventing phantom reads.
+We know from [MySQL Transactions - the physical side]({{< ref "/content/posts/2020-07-27-mysql-transactions.md" >}}) what the Undo-Log is and what it is being used for: It’s keeping old versions of a row so that a transaction can have a stable read view preventing phantom reads.

-We learned in [MySQL Transactions - the logical side]({{< ref "/content/posts/2020-07-29-mysql-transactions-the-logical-view.md" >}}) how the Undo Log is consulted, depending on the transaction isolation level setting of the reading connection.
+We learned in [MySQL Transactions - the logical side]({{< ref "/content/posts/2020-07-29-mysql-transactions-the-logical-view.md" >}}) how the Undo-Log is consulted, depending on the transaction isolation level setting of the reading connection.
 Go to that article now, and read the section on “Repeatable Read and Long Running Transactions”, now.

 The part where it says:

-> Starting a transaction at the default isolation level will force the Undo Log Purge Thread to stop at the position of our read view.
-Undo Log entries will no longer be purged, filling up and growing the Undo Log.
+> Starting a transaction at the default isolation level will force the Undo-Log Purge Thread to stop at the position of our read view.
+Undo-Log entries will no longer be purged, filling up and growing the Undo-Log.
 Reads and Index Lookups become more complicated and slower, slowing down the overall performance of the database.

 So it may be long running transactions.